MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

     |**Backfill**     |  Ingest data from sources as a one time or continuous ingestion.       |
     |**SDKs**     |  The [one-click sample app generator](https://dataexplorer.azure.com/oneclick/generatecode?programingLang=Python) is a tool that allows you to create a working app to [ingest and query your data in your preferred programming language](sample-app-generator-one-click.md).
 Learn more about connectors to expand and explore the capabilities of Azure Data Explorer.    |

-- Use the search box on the right side of the page to enter key terms to find specific ingestion options and information.
+- Use the search box on the right side of the page to filter cards by key terms.

 ## Query your data